Kandy-IO/kandy-callMe-js-sdk/docs/kandy-doc.md

 })
 ```

-## Connectivity
+## connection

-The connection feature is used to connect and maintain connections between
+The 'connection' namespace is used to connect and maintain connections between
 the SDK and one or more backend servers.

-Connectivity functions are all part of the 'connection' namespace.

 ### getSocketState